lawnjelly/Misc/MRP.md

 * Copy your existing project (folders) to a new location.
 * Load it up in the IDE.
-* Begin removing nodes, script, resources etc. Each time check whether the bug still exhibits (use undo / keep backups to help with this).
+* Begin removing nodes, functions, scripts, resources etc. Each time check whether the bug still exhibits (use undo / keep backups to help with this).
 * Keep removing features, until you have the simplest possible project.
 This is your MRP.

 ## Engine development is a shared endeavour